I’m a Celeb’s Coleen Rooney recalls meeting with ‘dirty’ Donald Trump

 “When we lived in America, we were invited to the White House for Christmas, and we went in to meet Donald Trump,” she said.
 “And we walked in and we got to get the official photograph taken in front of the Christmas tree.

-“So Donald Trump said to my son, ‘See?
+“So Donald Trump said to his son, ‘See?
 Told ya, all the soccer players get the good looking girls.’
 And I told my mum, I was like ‘dirty bastard’.”

 Speaking to her fellow I’m a Celeb campmates, Rooney explained that Trump had “wanted Wayne to go over to teach his son [Barron] to play football.”